Transforming waste carbon into Sustainable Aviation Fuel, Chemicals & Plastics

 Scale-up journey

 The plant is part of OXCCU’s strategic scale up journey as the first OXCCU plant out of the lab.
-It will provide the data key to the design, build and operations of the 160 kg (200 litres) per day OX2 plant, previously announced, which will operate at Saltend Chemical Park Hull in 2026.
-Commercial plants supplying the UK and elsewhere with PtL SAF will then follow.
+It will provide the data key to the design, build and operations of the OX2 plant, which will operate at Oxford Airport in 2026 and demonstrate both PtL and GtL processes with reforming integration and upgrading.
+Commercial plants supplying the UK and elsewhere with SAF will then follow.

 The heart of the refinery of the future